 One spring morning, late in 1890, I was on the deck of a Danish vessel, en route for Copenhagen.
 I waived good buy to everybody who came to the harbour to see me off.
-My gran, Ouma Susan, my mom and dad, my Uncle Jan Kok and his family, David, the kids, my hiking friends and Minette were all there.
+My gran, Ouma Susan, my mom and dad, my Uncle Jan Kok and his family, David de Villiers Graaff, the kids, my hiking friends and Minette.
 My brothers, Andre and Elmar were there.
 Oscar and Trudie came down from Potchefstroom to see me off and Oscars father in law, Anton.
 Dawie Hyman came down from Kimberley.

 As the ship set sail and the crew was scrambling about, as Table Mountain and the view of my friends and family faded, my mind wandered back to Oscar’s voorkamer and the founding meeting of our company.
 The Harris family smoked their bacon if it was destined for one of the colonies on account of the added preserving power given by the smoke.
 (10) Since the clients would expect the same smokey flavour, we knew that our bacon would be wood smoked also.
 One of the Boer ladies who attended, a prolific artist, saw the connection of bacon, naturally wood smoking and suggested the name Woody’s.
 (11) Oscar and I loved it and the name was adopted for our company.

 With a sudden cold sea breeze in my face and open sea ahead, with the greatest sense of excitement and expectation, I softly whispered to myself, “and so starts the adventure of Woody’s Bacon!”

 Like our Facebook page and see the next post.
 Like, share, comment, contribute!